MGC Challenge

 Clean Motorized Vehicles

-Transition your fleet and create infrastructure for electric vehicles (EV’s) that municipal employees, residents, business, and travelers may use.
+Transition your fleet and create infrastructure for electric vehicles (EV’s) that municipal/county employees, residents, business, and travelers may use.

 4. Assess needs and develop a plan for deployment of public electric vehicle (EV) charging infrastructure.